ClarkFieseln/FPGA_HW_SIM_FWK_2/README.md

   > pip install pygubu-designer

-## Executable file (approx. 9MB, all included!)
+## Executable file (approx. 29MB, all included!)
 To generate and run an executable file go to python\hw_sim_fwk_2 and type:

   > gen_and_run_exe.bat

-This only takes a few seconds to complete.
+This only takes a moment to complete.

 ## Summary
 This tool provides the following features, usually not supported by standard simulation methods: